LiliaFramework/Lilia/documentation/docs/hooks/economy_trading.md

 Allows overriding the model used when an item is dropped on the ground.

+**When Called**

+This hook is triggered when:
+- An item is being dropped on the ground
+- Before the item entity model is determined
+- During item drop processing
+- When item visual representation is being set

 **Parameters**

 * `item` (*table*): Item being dropped.